Fallen-Breath/PCRC/readme.md

 `delay_before_afk_second`: The time delay between every player leaving and PCRC pausing recording.
 Default: `15`

+`afk_ignore_spectator`: If set to true, PCRC will ignore all packets from spectator players when determining if it should pause recording due to all players have left.
+Default: `true`

 `record_packets_when_afk`: If set to false, PCRC will ignore almost every incoming packets when PCRC pauses recording (SARC's behavior).
-This can decrease the replay file size a lot but might cause block / entity desync if there will be something happening after player leaves
+This can decrease the replay file size a lot but might cause block / entity desync if there will be something happening after player leaves.
+Default: `true`

-`auto_relogin`: If this option is enabled and the client gets disconnected, it will automatically try to reconnect
+`auto_relogin`: If this option is enabled, and the client gets disconnected, PCRC will automatically try to reconnect

 `auto_relogin_attempts`: The maximum amount of relogin attempts before login success .
 Default: `5`